Qbix/Q.js/README.md

 # 🌟 Advantages of Q.minimal.js

-- **Smaller than all the major frameworks**
+1. No build step
+React/Vue/Angular need bundlers, transpilers, tree-shakers, and hydration layers.
+Q.js works with plain .html and .js — drop it in and it runs.

+2. Tiny footprint (~40KB gzipped)
-  ~40KB gzipped (smaller than React without ReactDOM, smaller than Vue runtime, far smaller than Angular)
+Smaller than React (without ReactDOM), Vue runtime, and far smaller than Angular.
+Yet it packs components, events, routing, caching, batching, i18n, animations, IndexedDB, service workers, and more — all in core.

-- **No build step required**
-  Just drop it in — works with plain `.html <template>` files or with JS/Handlebars templates

-- **Components & Tools model**
+3. Direct DOM updates (no Virtual DOM overhead)
+No diffing, no reconciler.
+Q.js uses requestAnimationFrame and .rendering() hooks for high-performance, granular updates.

+4. Autoloading methods & tools
+Any method, template, or tool can be defined in its own file and is only loaded when first used.
+No code-splitting configs, no manual lazy-loading hacks — it’s automatic.

+5. Tools = components + behaviors
-  Like React components or Vue directives, but attachable as behaviors to any DOM element
+Like React components or Vue directives, but attachable as behaviors to any DOM element.
+Multiple tools can live on the same element, making composition more flexible than “one component per node.”

-- **Faster rendering**
-  Uses `requestAnimationFrame` and `.rendering()` instead of reconciling a giant virtual DOM

-- **Built-in power in the core**
-  Includes batching, caching, lazyloading, routing, slot-based page activation — no need for extra libraries

-- **Universal dev model**
+6. Built-in batching & caching
+APIs like Q.getter() and Q.batcher() deduplicate, throttle, and combine calls automatically.
+If multiple parts of the UI request the same object, it’s fetched once and everyone gets the result.

+7. Templates that Just Work™
-  Designers can use pure HTML, developers can use JS — both approaches work interchangeably
+Use Handlebars, .html <template> files (Vue-style), or JS-defined templates.
+Designers can work in HTML, devs can work in JS — both paths integrate seamlessly.

-- **Incremental adoption**
-  Can be dropped into any existing site without rewriting or compiling anything

-- **Supports both `.html` and `.js` components**
-  Write Vue-style `<template>` components or define JS/Handlebars templates — whichever you prefer
+8. First-class events & lifecycle
+Events are observable, chainable (a.and(b), a.or(b), a.until(b)), and auto-clean up when a tool or page unloads.
+No more memory leaks or dangling listeners.

+9. Progressive enhancement & SEO-friendly
+Pages can render server-side HTML and Q.js simply activates tools as needed.
+No “blank page until hydration” problem — works with or without JS.

+10. Unified, full-stack philosophy
+It’s not just a front-end library.
+Q.js is part of the larger Qbix platform, which powers real social apps (with accounts, feeds, groups, payments, etc.).
+You can start small with Q.minimal.js, and later plug into the full stack without rewriting.

+Q.js is smaller than jQuery, faster than React, easier than Vue, and more complete than Angular.

 # 🔍 Features